-System of A Down lyrics in this album are downright cryptic (aren’t they always).
+System of A Down’s lyrics on this album are downright cryptic (aren’t they always).
 However, you can still discern certain political and social themes such as in Prison Song, ATWA and Aerials.
-Chop Suey, one of the band’s most signature songs, adds something demonic and morbid to the set with a mysteriously ominous set of lyrics:
+Chop Suey, one of the band’s signature songs, adds something demonic and morbid to the set with a mysteriously ominous set of lyrics:

 The song that bears the name of the album, Toxicity, is a perfect balance between gorgeous growling guitars, schizoid bellows and adrenaline-inducing sick beats.
 Psycho makes your blood boil only to make you swell up with disbelief at a strangely melancholic and mesmerizing guitar outro.
 Aerials then wraps up the party with a solid, memorable and beautiful guitar riff.